mikebranstein/MSTestBuildFailure/README.md

 The "Step 2" section runs MS Test after the "build" portion of the script runs.
 If the output of the MS Test run fails, then the build reports a failure.

+# MS Test Run Results
+Oh yeah.
+The MS Test run results are stored in a folder named TestResults under the BuildFailure.Test folder after every build.
+The MS Build test deletes these with each build.

 # Errata
 I've tested this in Visual Studio 2015.
 If it doesn't work in other versions, let me know.